Dimension matters when modeling network communities in hyperbolic spaces: Impacts on community structure

 \subsubsection{Stable rank}

 The rank of a matrix is a global measure intimately related to dimensionality.
 In its formal definition, the rank is the maximum number of linearly independent columns or rows of a matrix, thus counting the dimension of the vector space it generates \cite{Horn2013}.
-When working with noisy or random matrices, it is more convenient to use the \emph{stable rank}, also called numerical rank or effective rank, and defined as \beq{eq:stable_rank} \mathrm{srank}(B) = \frac{1}{s_1^2}\sum_{i=1}^n s_i^2, \enq where \(s_i,\,i=1,\hdots,n\) are the singular values of \(B\) in non-increasing order \cite{Rudelson2007, Vershynin2018}.
+When working with noisy or random matrices, it is more convenient to use the \emph{stable rank}, also called numerical rank or effective rank, and defined as

+where \(s_i,\,i=1,\hdots,n\) are the singular values of \(B\) in non-increasing order \cite{Rudelson2007, Vershynin2018}.
 The stable rank is always bounded above by the usual rank and is maximal for the identity matrix, diagonal matrices with non-zero diagonal elements, or Toeplitz matrices of the form

 which makes it useful for quantifying to which extent matrix entries are concentrated near the diagonal.
 Moreover, the stable rank is invariant under any similarity transformation $B\mapsto PBP^\top$, where $P$ is a permutation matrix, thus ensuring that the value of $\mathrm{srank}(B)$ is independent of the node labelling in the graph corresponding to $B$.